miko53/ring/README.md

 ### Command tag

-This command is used to create a tag (`git tag -a`) and propagate it on all registered repositories.
+This command is used to create a tag and propagate it on all registered repositories.
 The tag is created on the head of each repositories.

 ### Command checkout